rj-maitra/handy-dandy-files/github-commands.md

 # Pushing code from your computer to GitHub

+I've parsed the internet and put together these simple instructions to get you up and running.

 ### Setting up Git
 * http://git-scm.com/book/en/v2/Getting-Started-Installing-Git
   * Follow the commands for your computer